 5. Practice using the baby carrier before putting your baby in it.

-Once you have your baby carrier, don’t immediately put your newborn inside of it.
-You first need to get used to your carrier.
+Once you have your baby carrier, don’t immediately start babywearing your newborn.
+You first need to learn how to babywear and get used to your carrier.
 Practice taking it on and off, adjusting it and testing out the different positions.
 Use a baby doll or teddy bear if you want.
 Even once you feel comfortable, have a spotter nearby lending a helping hand the first time you use your baby carrier with your baby and keep one hand supporting your baby.
 Baby carriers aren’t as tricky as they seem, especially if you’ve read the owner’s manual and watched instructional videos, but you will feel more comfortable the more you practice.
 You got this!